Seiya Suzuki Player Props: Cubs vs. Guardians

 Seiya Suzuki At The Plate

-- Suzuki has had at least one RBI in 34.4% of his games this season (21 of 61), with two or more RBI four times (6.6%).
-He has also accounted for three or more of his team's runs in one contest.
+- Suzuki has picked up an RBI in 33.9% of his games this year, with two or more RBI in 6.5% of his games.
+He has also produced three or more runs in one contest.

-- In 22 of 61 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.